ishan142007/react-for-beginner-to-advance/introduction to react.md

 18)added tailwind css to the code with reading its documentation (click on get strated and then followed the steps for vite )

 19)video 8 is important
-20)onclick always demand a function ,not the returned value of function so when we pass a function without parameters thwn also it will take the function with name but if you have to pass the parameters too to the function then you have to pass that function in a another function [onclick{()=>{setcolor("red")}}]. so we are passing a callback.
+20)onclick always demand a function ,not the returned value of function so when we pass a function without parameters then also it will take the function with name but if you have to pass the parameters too to the function then you have to pass that function in a another function [onclick{()=>{setcolor("red")}}]. so we are passing a callback.

 21)read usecallback hook in react docs